Why S.K. Ali believes in the unlimited potential of girl power

 "I love girl power stories.
 I knew that when I wrote something that it would play be big theme in it.
 It's about a girl waking up to her own power and her own voice and taking a stand.
-It was so natural for me to gravitate towards writing that.
+It was so natural for me to gravitate toward writing that.
 When you're from a marginalized community you're often defined already.
 Before you can answer the question, 'Who am I?', you are told who you are.
 It's very challenging because you're not even sure of who you are.
 So you're working against forces to define yourself.
 I wanted to explore that in this book."

 S.K.
 Ali's comments have been edited and condensed.